 You Don’t Always Need to Sand Between Coats

-One of the most frustrating parts is having to sand between coats of poly during application.
-You first need to wait for the coat to dry, then sand it, which delays the project even further.
+One of the most frustrating parts is sanding between coats of poly during application.
+You first need to wait for the coat to dry, then sand it, further delaying the project.

 In addition, having to sand a large floor space, whether residential or commercial, is labor-intensive and disheartening.